Folding book

 A folding book is a book or pamphlet typified by a continuous unbound paper sheet, folded as to form folios.
 A folding book folded in repeated parallel alternating folds, in the fashion of an accordion pleat, is further known as a concertina, accordion, or leporello.

 Construction

 Leporello

 The style of folding is similar to that of the air bellows of a concertina or the eponymous accordion, such that every written page faces another written page when the book is closed.
 It may therefore be opened to any page.
 It may have a cover attached to the front and back end sections of the book, or holes in the back cover to allow the book to be "laced."
+The name derives from a visual gag associated with a scene in Mozart's Don Giovanni, where Giovanni's servant Leporello produces a small book or paper with a list of his master's affairs, only to reveal that it is folded up and in fact is enormously long.

 Folding book manuscript

 A folding-book manuscript is from one of many pre-modern hand-written folding book traditions.